C++23: deducing “this” into Rust traits

 };

-When you call the method, the type T gets correctly deduced to Ghost, and everything works the same.
-Don’t mind that &&, it’s there so that the function magically works for any reference type, due to C++’s arcane reference collapsing rules.
-You don’t really need to know the details.
+When the method is called, the type T gets correctly deduced to Ghost, and everything works the same.
+(The && qualifier is there so that the function works for any reference type, due to C++’s reference collapsing rules.
+The details aren’t important here.)

 If you prefer, you can also use the shorthand for templated function parameters: